ecoseller/ecoseller/docs/_docs/administration/installation.md

 5. If you are going to change the default ports or will use server name based routing as described in [Configuration](#configuration) section, please make sure that you change public URLs of backend for storefront and dashboard in `src/docker-compose.prod.yaml` file (`NEXT_PUBLIC_API_URL` variable).

-6. Run the following command to start ecoseller in production mode:
+6. Navigate to `src` folder and run the following command to start ecoseller in production mode:
 ```bash
 docker compose -f docker-compose.prod.yaml up
 ```